ajinkya933/Computer_Vision/README.md

 # Computer_Vision
-These are the interview concepts for Computer Vision and Machine Learning
+These are the concepts for Computer Vision and Machine Learning

 ### Birth of RCNN